Are perfect bars healthy or just clever marketing?

 Myth vs Fact

-Fact: Liquids empty from the stomach faster.
-You will likely feel hungry sooner after a 170-calorie shake compared to 170 calories of chicken breast or greek yogurt.
+Fact: Liquids often empty from the stomach faster and can be less filling calorie-for-calorie.
+Some people feel hungry sooner after a 170-calorie shake compared to 170 calories of chicken breast or Greek yogurt.

 Bottom line